2019 Ford Ranger first drive: The mid-size pickup truck pace-setter

 MORE: 2019 Ford Ranger throws down the gauntlet with best-in-class torque, towing, payload

 The Ranger’s engine may be the smallest among competitive mid-size pickup trucks, but a properly outfitted model can tow up to 7,500 pounds or lug nearly 1,900 pounds in its bed.
-That’s 500 and nearly 300 pounds more than its best rivals The 2019 Ranger makes a viable work truck for drivers who can be coaxed out of a costly full-size truck.
+That’s 500 and nearly 300 pounds more than its best rivals.
+The 2019 Ranger makes a viable work truck for drivers who can be coaxed out of a costly full-size truck.
 It's also the least thirsty, at least when its power is factored in.
 Ford estimates 21 mpg city, 26 highway, 23 combined for rear-drive models and 1 mpg lower with four-wheel drive.

 With or without a load strapped into its bed, the Ranger accelerates briskly.
 Ford pumps some engine noise into the cabin, which gives it an artificial thrum accompanied by an unusual amount of turbo whoosh.
 High-spec Rangers have more sound insulation than the base models, but none are especially hushed.